 Reading Instruction Change #1: Be critical of your resources

 There are so many resources out in the ‘online world’ today.
 So many more than just 5 years ago.
 But that doesn’t mean that they are all amazing resources that are going to get you and your students results.
 Make sure you’re being very critical of the resources you choose to use in your classroom.
-Resources like my new Ignite Your Readers subscription isn’t for everyone – make the right decisions for you and your students!
+Make the right decisions for you and your students!

 What factors should you be using to determine if the resource is right or not?